dashpay/dash-network-deploy/README.md

 ## Introduction

+This tool allows deploy and manage Dash Networks networks.

+There are two regular available networks: `testnet` and `mainnet`.
+After deployment your DashCore instances will join to those networks.

+`regtest` and `devnet-*` are networks for testing purposes.
-This tool allows setup and manage regtest, devnet, testnet, mainnet networks.
-Devnets are like regular Dash networks (mainnet, testnet) but easier to bootstrap and easier to have multiple in parallel.
+Devnet are like regular Dash Networks (`mainnet` and `testnet`) but easier to bootstrap and has own name.
+That's why it easier to have multiple in parallel.

 Work in progress and in its initial state only meant to be used by Dash Core developers to assist in Dash Evolution development.